Structure, Perfect Divisibility and Coloring of ($P_2\cup P_4, C_3$)-Free Graphs: Proof of Theorem

 Now, we proceed to prove Theorem~\ref{structure}.

-\textbf{{\em Proof of Theorems~\ref{structure}:}} Let $G$ be a connected $(P_2\cup P_4, C_3)$-free graphs.
+\textbf{{\em Proof of Theorems~\ref{structure}:}} Let $G$ be a connected $(P_2\cup P_4, C_3)$-free graph.
 Suppose that $G$ has no comparable pair and $\chi(G)\ge 4$.
-Since $G$ is neither an odd hole nor a complete graph, by the Brook's Theorem, we have that $\Delta(G)\ge 4$.
+Since $G$ is neither an odd hole nor a complete graph, by Theorem \ref{Brook}, we have that $\Delta(G)\ge 4$.
 Let $v\in V(G)$ with $d(v)=\Delta(G)$ and let $G'=G[M(v)]$.
-We have that $G'$ is not a bipartite graph as otherwise, $\chi(G')\le 2$, and $\chi(G[N(v)])\le 1$ as $G$ is triangle-free; it implies $\chi(G)\le 3$, a contradiction.
+Notice that $N(v)$ is a stable set as $G$ is triangle-free.
+So $G'$ is not a bipartite graph as otherwise $\chi(G)\le 3$, which is a contradiction.
 Hence $G'$ contains a 5-hole or 7-hole by Theorem~\ref{perfect}.
 By Lemma~\ref{c7}, we have that $G'$ must contain a 5-hole $C=v_1v_2v_3v_4v_5v_1$.
 From now on, the subscript is modulo 5 in the proof of Theorem~\ref{structure}.
 We begin from the following claim.

 \begin{claim} Let $u\in N(v)$.
 Then $N_C(u)=\{v_i,v_{i+2}\}$ for some $i\in [5]$. \end{claim}